HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

     feeling—usually associated with meaning or purpose—whereas happiness is an emotion.
     Joy can be constant, while happiness is temporary.
 *   Pragmatically speaking, skills are transferable between jobs, making role transitions more accessible to you over the length of your career.
-By focusing on your skills, you can identify where they apply to all kinds of different jobs and industries, which opens up a world of opportunities.
+By focusing on your skills—especially the ones you enjoy—you can identify where they apply to all kinds of different jobs and industries, which opens up a world of opportunities.

 # Q&A